Economic impact of the COVID-19 pandemic in the United States: Retail

 A number of retailers, particularly grocery stores, reduced their opening hours to allow additional time to restock and deep-clean their stores.
-Major stores such as Walmart, Apple, Nike, Albertson's, and Trader Joe's also shortened their hours.
+Major stores such as Walmart, Apple, Nike, Albertsons, and Trader Joe's also shortened their hours.
 Some grocery store chains, including Meijer, Stop & Shop and Dollar General, devoted a portion of their operating hours to serve only senior citizens.
 Many grocery stores and pharmacies began installing plexiglass sneeze guards at register areas to protect cashiers and pharmacists, and adding markers six feet apart at checkout lines to encourage customers to maintain physical distance.

 To prevent hoarding, many supermarkets and retailers placed limits on certain products such as toilet paper, hand sanitizer, over-the-counter medication, and cleaning supplies.
 However, the Food Marketing Institute announced that its supply chain was not strained and all products would be available in the future.
 Major retail chains started hiring tens of thousands of employees to keep up with demand, including Walmart (150,000), CVS Pharmacy (50,000), Dollar General (50,000), and 7-Eleven (20,000).

 Sheetz convenience stores began offering free meals to children in need at select stores in Maryland, North Carolina, Ohio, Pennsylvania and West Virginia.
 A daily senior shopping hour, checkout line distancing markers, hand washing and sanitizer for employees, disinfecting wipes for customers to use on carts, and a ban on reusable bags became mandatory in Massachusetts on March 25.
 Many stores began limiting the number of people inside at a time, to increase the typical distance between customers, resulting in outdoor lines with people spaced six feet apart.

 Retail sales fell 8.3% in March and 16.4% in April, according to the Commerce Department.
 The hardest-hit sectors included home furnishings (down by two-thirds over these two months) and clothing (down 89% over these two months).

 Milk delivery services experienced demand which significantly exceeded pre-existing capacity.

 On June 19, 2020, about a month after starting to reopen their outlets in the US, Apple temporarily closed 11 retail stores across Arizona, Florida, North Carolina, and South Carolina due to rising numbers of COVID-19 cases.

 In July 2020, the largest supermarket chain in the country, Kroger, stopped giving coins as change.
 Because the U.S. Mint had decreased coin production to protect its employees during the pandemic, and because banks were giving fewer coins to the Federal Reserve, Kroger had difficulty obtaining enough coins for its business.
 (Instead, Kroger offered to make charitable donations or to issue store credit to the customer.)

 On June 13, 2021, the Washington Prime Group, an owner of over 100 U.S. shopping malls, filed for bankruptcy.